HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - CnIt and f.c.r. could be shared, refactored content
   - consider the potential enhancements of a dynamic, generic title. based on the current ToolStack
     - Chat... suloutions should be effective
+- integrate GitHub into the ToolStack via GpTV5
+  - ...
 - prepare for 0819 at LoTm
   - preceeded by the 0818 - perhaps at UoW
     - consider travel times to LoTm from UW